-To identify the most important terms and expressions used in each of the areas influencing maritime industry, the available sources have been selected and subjected to lexical analysis.
+The available sources have been selected and subjected to linguistic analysis to identify the essential terms and expressions used in each of the areas influencing the maritime industry.
 The source corpus has been selected in a way to reflect the importance of the subject within the area under investigation.
-It was assumed that most important subjects and actions in each area would be recognized among the most used terms and expressions.
+It was assumed that each area's essential subjects and actions would be recognised among the most used terms and expressions.

-The corpus used to describe the economic environment is based on selected texts covering all areas of the maritime economy and business.
-The corpus consists of 731,398 running words (tokens), and 18,030 distinctive words (types).
-The results of the analysis are presented in a form of word cloud with font size reflecting the frequency of the word.
+The corpus used to describe the economic environment is based on selected texts covering all maritime economy and business areas.
+The corpus consists of 731,398 running words (tokens) and 18,030